 While you may be skeptical of the suggestion to eat fat to lose fat, it's time to get on board, because this is one diet mantra, nutrition experts have fully embraced.
 "Recently, full-fat dairy, has come back into my diet," notes Moskovitz.
 "Not only does it taste much better than reduced-fat alternatives, but it keeps me far more satisfied and helps with vitamin D absorption."
 Alissa Rumsey, spokesperson for the Academy of Nutrition and Dietetics, has also changed her diet to include more healthy fats.
 "Five years ago, I was using skim milk in my coffee, eating 0% fat yogurts, and choosing low-fat cottage cheese.
 Now I use whole milk in my coffee and choose 2% or 4% Greek yogurt and cottage cheese.
 I also eat nuts, nut butter, and seeds at least once per day to add healthy unsaturated fats to my diet."
 Registered dietitians Lauren Slayton and Torey Armul are also on board the full-fat trend, incorporating things like olive oil, avocado, fish, butter, ghee, and coconut oil into their daily diets.
 "Fat is the only macronutrient that doesn't raise your blood sugar.
 In a typical day I'll have a good fat at every meal," Slayton tells us.
 Confused about all of the good and bad fats out there?
 Our Definitive Guide to All the Types of Fat in Food can help!

-Sweeteners & Diet Soda
+They've Ditched Artificial Sweeteners & Diet Soda

 Earlier this year, the Dietary Guidelines Advisory Committee said it was A-ok to enjoy aspartame (Equal) in moderation.
 Then there was news that sucralose (the generic name for Splenda) can cause sugar cravings and weight gain.
 And just this week, Philadelphia passed a tax on soda and other sweetened beverages—both regular and diet.
 With so many mixed messages floating around, it's easy to see why people have no idea what's safe to sip and what's better left untouched.
 So what should you do?
 Follow Ilyse Schapiro, RD's lead and say sayonara to diet and sugary beverages.
 "I was a diet soda junkie for years.
 So when more and more research came out linking artificial sweeteners to sugar cravings and weight gain and higher BMI, I decided to ditch the stuff in the name of better health.
 And believe it or not, I actually lost five pounds—and that wasn't even my intention," adds Schapiro.
 "I now drink flavored seltzer or lemon detox water instead."
 Michelle Dudash, RD, agrees. " [In recent years], I have majorly cut down on diet soda and instead enjoy unsweetened iced tea, which is a potent source of antioxidants."

-Up The Protein
+They've Amped Up The Protein